tpeterka/ChatVis/ChatVis_benchmark/test_cases/README.md

 Two versions of prompts of differing verbosity describe the desired visualization.
 One prompt is written with detailed instructions and contains more visualization jargon that might appear in the ParaView documentation; we refer to this as the “full prompt.”
-The second prompt is written in a slightly relaxed conversational style and contains less (but still some) visualization jargon; we refer to this as the “quick prompt.”
+The second prompt is written in a slightly relaxed conversational style and contains less visualization jargon; we refer to this as the “quick prompt.”

 Each directory has a README with more details.